-Britain's Evans out as seeds fall in Miami
+GB's Norrie & Evans out as seeds fall in Miami

 Italian Lorenzo Musetti was the third of the men's top 20 seeds to fall as he was beaten 6-4 6-4 by in-form Czech Jiri Lehecka.

-Canadian fifth seed Felix Auger-Aliassime did progress with victory over Brazil's Thiago Monteiro on two tie-breaks, while women's third seed Jessica Pegula swept aside fellow American Danielle Collins 6-1 7-6 (7-0).
+Canadian fifth seed Felix Auger-Aliassime progressed with victory over Brazil's Thiago Monteiro on two tie-breaks, while women's third seed Jessica Pegula swept aside fellow American Danielle Collins 6-1 7-6 (7-0).

+Kazakhstan's recent Indian Wells champion Elena Rybakina continued her fine form with a 3-6 7-5 6-3 victory against Spain's Paula Badosa, having saved a match point in the second set.

-Men's second seed Stefanos Tsitsipas progressed courtesy of a walkover as France's Richard Gasquet withdrew with an injury.
+Men's second seed Stefanos Tsitsipas advanced courtesy of a walkover as France's Richard Gasquet withdrew with an injury.